closeio/making.close.com/_posts/2021-09-29-rendering-untrusted-html-email-safely/index.md

 ## Known limitations

-One can invision additional enhancements where we _would_ want to parse and modify the email HTML before rendering it.
+One can envision additional enhancements where we _would_ want to parse and modify the email HTML before rendering it.
 One example would be if we wanted to try to rewrite and proxy all image URLs ([similar to Gmail](https://gmail.googleblog.com/2013/12/images-now-showing.html)) to protect our users' privacy.

 Similarly, we do have a problem where browsers will show a Mixed Content warning (since our site is `https://`) after you display an email that includes an `<img>` with an `http://` `src`.
 Those warnings are still fairly unobtrusive, however, but ultimately we should proxy them to be served over https.